 '''

 // C++

 // In file server.cxx

 #include "banksimple_bankImpl.h"

 #include "banksimple_accountImpl.h"

 #include <it_demo_nsw.h>

 // Server mainline.

 int main (int argc, char argv[]) {

 try {

 // Use standard demo server options.

 IT_Demo_ServerOptions serveropt("IT_Demo/BankSimple/Bank");

 ...

-CORBA::ORB_var orb = CORBA::ORB_init(argc, argv, "Orbix");

-CORBA::BOA_var boa = orb->BOA_init(argc, argv, "Orbix_BOA");
+2 CORBA::ORB_var orb = CORBA::ORB_init(argc, argv, "Orbix"); CORBA::BOA_var boa = orb->BOA_init(argc, argv, "Orbix_BOA"); '''

 '''

-'''

 // Set diagnostics.

 orb->setDiagnostics(serveropt.diagnostics());

 // Set server name.

+orb->setServerName(serveropt.server name());

 3

-orb->setServerName(serveropt.server_name());

 4

 // Indicate server should not quit while clients

 // are connected.

 boa->setNoHangup(1);

 // Set up Naming Service Wrappers (NSW).

 5

-IT_Demo_NSW ns_wrapper;

-ns_wrapper.setNamePrefix(serveropt.context());
+IT Demo NSW ns wrapper;

 6

+ns wrapper.setNamePrefix(serveropt.context());

 7

-const char bank_name = "BankSimple.Bank";
+const char bank name = "BankSimple.Bank";

-. . .

 // Create a bank implementation object.

-BankSimple::Bank_var my_bank = new BankSimple_BankImpl;
+BankSimple::Bank var my bank = new BankSimple BankImpl;

 8

 9

 // Register server object with the Naming Service.

 if (serveropt.bindns()) {

 cout << "Binding objects in the Naming Service" << endl;

-ns_wrapper.registerObject(bank_name, my_bank);
+ns wrapper.registerObject(bank name, my bank);

 }

 // Server has completed initialization, wait for

 // incoming requests.

 10

-boa->impl_is_ready( (char)serveropt.server_name(),
+boa->impl is ready( (char) serveropt.server name(),

 serveropt.timeout());

-// impl_is_ready() returns only when Orbix times-out
+// impl is ready() returns only when Orbix times-out

 // an idle server.

 cout << "server exiting" << endl;

-}

 catch (const CORBA::Exception& e) {

 cerr << "Unexpected exception" << e << endl;

 return 1;

-}

 return 0;

 };

 '''

-- Create the standard server options for use throughout the demonstration and set the server name to IT\Demo/BankSimple/Bank.
+- Create the standard server options for use throughout the demonstration and set the server name to IT_Demo/BankSimple/Bank.
 The Orbix demos\demolib directory contains the standard server and client options used by the Bank series examples in this book. - Initialize the ORB and BOA.
 The ORB object provides functionality common to both clients and servers.
-The BOA (Basic Object Adapter) object is derived from the ORB and provides additional server-side functionality.

-The ORB and the BOA are different views of the same ORB API-this object is also available via the global variable CORBA::Orbix.
-However, use of this variable is not CORBA-defined and is discouraged.

-- Set the server name using setServerName(serveropt.server\name()).
+The BOA (Basic Object Adapter) object is derived from the ORB and provides additional server-side functionality. - The ORB and the BOA are different views of the same ORB API-this object is also available via the global variable CORBA::Orbix.
+However, use of this variable is not CORBA-defined and is discouraged. - 3.
+Set the server name using setServerName(serveropt.server_name()).
 This is required by Orbix before exporting object references. - 4.
 Create a Naming Service Wrapper (NSW) object.
 To simplify the use of the Naming Service, a Naming Service Wrapper is provided.
 This hides the low-level detail of the CORBA Naming Service.
-Refer to "Using the Naming Service in Orbix Example Applications" on page 168 for details of the Naming Service wrapper functions. - 5.
+Refer to "Using the Naming Service in Orbix Example Applications" on page 178 for details of the Naming Service wrapper functions. - 5.
 Define a name prefix that is used for subsequent operations. - 6.
-BankSimple.Bank is the name that the bank object is known by in the Naming Service. - The created BankSimple instance is my\bank.
+BankSimple.Bank is the name that the bank object is known by in the Naming Service. - The created BankSimple instance is my_bank.
 This object implements an instance of the IDL interface Bank.
 This is called directly from client applications using the CORBA standard Internet Inter-ORB Protocol (IIOP). - 8.
 The server now registers its objects in the Naming Service using the Naming Service wrapper function registerObject(). - 9.
-The CORBA::BOA::impl\is\ready() operation is called to complete server initialization.
+The CORBA::BOA::impl_is_ready() operation is called to complete server initialization.
 This takes a server name and a timeout value as parameters.
-You can specify any name for your server; however, the name should match the name used to register the server in the Implementation Repository, and the argument used to call setServerName().

-The timeout value indicates the period of time, in milliseconds, that the $impl_is\ready()$ call should block for while waiting for an operation call to arrive from a client.
-If no call arrives in this period, $impl_is\ready()$ returns.
+You can specify any name for your server; however, the name should match the name used to register the server in the Implementation Repository, and the argument used to call setServerName(). - The timeout value indicates the period of time, in milliseconds, that the impl_is_ready() call should block for while waiting for an operation call to arrive from a client.
+If no call arrives in this period, impl is ready()

+returns.
 If a call arrives, Orbix calls the appropriate member function on the implementation object and the timeout counter starts again from zero.